top of page

 Can an Anatolian Shepherd kill a wolf?

-What is the temperament of the Anatolian Shepherd?
+What is the Temperament of the Anatolian Shepherd?

 The Anatolian Shepherd Dog is loyal, brave, and has a devoted temperament to its family.
 They are protective of their loved ones and make excellent guard dogs.
 Confidence and agility pair with calmness and gentleness.